PodcastsAdministraciónBridging the Gap: Insights & Innovations in Construction

 • Bridging the Gap: Insights & Innovations in Construction

-In this kickoff episode of Prefab, Unfiltered, recorded live at Advancing Prefabrication, Todd Weyandt explores what it really means to enter the execution era of prefab.
+In this episode of Prefab, Unfiltered, recorded live at Advancing Prefabrication, Todd Weyandt sits down with Jon Benson to explore what it truly means to transition from traditional construction to productized manufacturing in modular construction and prefabrication.

 Todd Takes